weliveindetail/ImmunHelden.de/API.md

 ### `pins`

 This request is issued on load and retrieves the position of all pins to display on the map.
-When the user selects a pin, further information will be fetched for its `id` via `details_html`.
+When the user selects a pin, further information will be fetched for the respective `key` via `details_html`.
 There are no filter parameters yet.
 Pins have a minimal set of properties.

 | Property | Description |
 | ---- | ---- |